agile-lab-dev/whitefox/docsite/docs/development_guidelines.md

 At the current state all tests are run during the `check` task, but if you want to run only unit tests you can run the `test` task, while if you want to run integration and aws tests you should run `integrationTest` task.

+`core` module should not have any `@QuarkusTest` but can have `@Tag("integration")` tests, while `app` module can have `@QuarkusTest` tests. `app` module should also feature integration "black-box" tests, that are annotated with `@QuarkusIntegrationTest`.
+They are run using `testNative` gradle task and spin up the application (from the jar package produced by `build` task) and run the test.
+They are useful to test the application in a "production-like" manner.

 # Modules

 Tree of gradle modules: <!-- generated with  tree -L 3 -d and some cut and paste -->